oryabkov/SCFD-all/CODING_GUIDELINES.md

 // Good - indented directives
 if (lopsided_score)
 {
-    #if DISASTER_PENDING  // Wrong!
-The "#if" should be at beginning of line
+    #if DISASTER_PENDING  // Correct The "#if" should be at beginning of line
     drop_everything();
-    #endif                // Wrong!
-Do not indent "#endif"
+    #endif                // Correct Do not indent "#endif"
     back_to_normal();
 }
 ```

 ## Class Format
-* Any base class name should be on the same line as the subclass name, subject to the 80-column limit.
+* Any base class name should be on the same line as the subclass name, subject to the 120-column limit.
-* The public:, protected:, and private: keywords should be indented 2 space.
+* The public:, protected:, and private: keywords should be indented 4 space.
 * Except for the first instance, these keywords should be preceded by a blank line.
 This rule is optional in small classes.
 * Do not leave a blank line after these keywords.
 * The public section should be first, followed by the protected and finally the private section (methods first, then members, see Declaration Order).